-'Tamariki time' is a resource for children on the spectrum, or children who are anxious or who like to have a step by step explanation before their COVID vaccine.
-It's been developed by Nicki (a play therapist), Zoe (a parent of a child with ASD), Aimee (from the Immunisation Advisory Centre) and Alison (a paediatrician).
+'Tamariki time' is a resource for tamariki (children) on the spectrum, or tamariki who are anxious or who like to have a step by step explanation before their COVID vaccine.

-Parents and caregivers have the opportunity to protect their children aged 5 to 11 against COVID-19 with the child version of the Pfizer vaccine.
+Parents and caregivers have the opportunity to protect their tamariki (children) aged 5 to 11 against COVID-19 with the child version of the Pfizer vaccine.

 Quick tips for your child's COVID vaccination - what to do before, during and after your child has their vaccine.

-Find out why it's important for your child 12 and over to have the COVID vaccine.
+Find out why it's important for your child 12 and over to have the COVID-19 vaccine.
 It's especially important for those with underlying health conditions such as asthma, diabetes and heart conditions (like rheumatic heart disease).
-Watch the videos.
-Make a booking now.

-Check some tips and resources for supporting your child or young person through the COVID-19 immunisation process.
+Check some tips and resources for supporting tamariki (children) and rangatahi (young people) through the COVID-19 immunisation process.
 This includes resources for supporting those with disabilities.